MadHatter-Auditor/vortex-anapole-confinement/README.md

 <<note from author, added the first 9 day report.
 ALEA IACTA EST!
 8-6-26>>
 <<note from author, made a new release under version 2.0.0 11-6-26>>
 <<note from author, Buisy with something new, expect an update with some findings somewhere in the upcoming day's 17-6-26>>
+<<note from author, i got approved to post on hackaday so the project is online there.
+18-6-26>>